 Building a strong credit history is a smart money habit to develop in your 20s.
 Credit card companies, lenders, landlords, and even some employers review your credit history to evaluate your financial reliability.

-Maintaining a low credit card balance, paying bills on time, and not borrowing more than you need are some habits that can build a good credit score.
+Maintaining a low credit card balance, paying bills on time, and not borrowing more than you need are some healthy financial habits that can build a good credit score.
 Regularly checking your credit reports can help ensure they reflect your financial behavior accurately.

 New to credit?
 Learn how to build credit from scratch.